jtuure/estimatingdew/README.md

 Alternatively, you can just run the main.m script which runs all abovementioned.

 ### Functions
-- convertToDoubleArray.m - converts an array from cell to double format
+- convertToDoubleArray.m - converts an array from cell to double format.
-- dailyMin.m - extracts the smallest value per day in a timeseries for a given timestep
+- dailyMin.m - Extracts the smallest value per day in a timeseries for a given timestep.
-- dailySum.m - calculates the sum of e.g. daily dew accumulation from a timeseries
+- dailySum.m - Calculates the sum of e.g. daily dew accumulation from a timeseries.
-- dewBeysens.m - Function for dew model as presented by Beysens (2016)
+- dewBeysens.m - Function for dew model as presented by Beysens (2016).
-- tdew.m - Function for calculating the dew point temperature
+- tdew.m - Function for calculating the dew point temperature.

 ### Elevations used in the calculations (acquired from Google Earth)
 - Elevation of Kumpula 43 m.a.s.l